HiSPARC/publicdb/veewee/README.rst

     $ veewee vbox build --auto SLC5.9
     $ veewee vbox export SLC5.9

 The Vagrant box is located in the current working directory.
+Building the box takes approximately 25 minutes.

 Updating the Vagrant box